-Note: you must have at least 4 semesters of Italian language completed and be competent in the language in order to participate.
+Note: You must have completed at least four semesters of Italian language and be competent in the language in order to participate.

 CAPA program fees are comprehensive and include tuition, housing, excursions, My Global City events and activities, 24/7 emergency support, insurance, and more!